 The construction of 140 MW (100+40) Khudaferin and Giz Galasi HPPs on the territory of Jabrayil region, located on the Araz River, are underway.
 After the construction is completed, integration into the energy system will be provided through the 330 kV network to be established.
 The construction of hydroelectric power plants is planned to be completed within 2.5 years.

 In accordance with the targets set by the President of the Republic of Azerbaijan, measures are underway to increase the share of renewable energy in the electricity generation to 30% by 2030.
 On December 29, 2020, Investment agreement, Power Purchase agreement and Transmission Connection agreement were signed on 240 MW wind power plant between the Ministry of Energy, Azerenergy OJSC and ACWA Power of the Kingdom of Saudi Arabia.
-On April 6, 2021, Investment agreement, Power Purchase agreement and Transmission Connection agreement were signed on 230 MW solar power plant between the Ministry of Energy, Azerenergy OJSC and Masdar of the United Arab Emirates.
+On 6 April 2021, Investment agreement, Power Purchase agreement and Transmission Connection agreement were signed on 230 MW solar power plant between the Ministry of Energy, Azerenergy OJSC and Masdar of the United Arab Emirates and was commissioned on 26 October 2023.

 Other news